-While guiding a father and son last summer, and I was upriver with the father fly fishing Alaska rainbow trout.
+While guiding a father and son last summer, and I was upriver with the father fly fishing streamers for trout in Alaska.
 We heard a yell and looked down at his son Cooper, a 16 year old from Colorado who could fish pretty well.
 He was persistent in fishing a streamer or mouse all day because he was hoping for a big rainbow to grab his fly.
 His jaw was dropped and eyes wide as he excitedly stuttered, “I’ve got a huge trout!”
 I ran down river apologizing to his dad “I’m going to go help your son, you can land this dolly on your own!”
 His dad was all for it.

 I got the net from the boat and almost swooped her in on my first try but she wasn’t ready.